kerberoid/kitbogacodejam25/README.md

 # My Ideas
-make a "spin the picture to correct orientation" ambiguos Images, like the old lady and witch, pig snout and owl face.
+make a "spin the picture to correct orientation" ambiguos Images.
 Makes the First orientation always the wrong choice. speeds up at both possible upright orientations.
 Art is done by me.

 todo:
-- [ ] more Images (some Crows)
+- [/] more Images (some Crows and beans)
-- [ ] select Image per stage
+- [x] select Image per stage
 - [X] icreasing difficulty through changing spin speed
-- [ ] Add global Variables to make it easier to change difficulty
+- [-] Add global Variables to make it easier to change difficulty
-- [ ] multiple stages to complete the captcha
+- [x] multiple stages to complete the captcha
-- [ ] make more difficult through change in speed and direction in the stages
+- [-] make more difficult through change in speed and direction in the stages
+- [ ] 'insult' the captcha solver when wrong choice

 # OG codejam rules